explorable-viz/popl2022/Review/cover-letter.md

 - 1.3: link to GitHub repository and artifact evaluation instructions
 - 1.3: link to supplementary materials (extended paper) on arXiv

-### Substantive changes

-- 2.2: introduced new arrow notation for eliminator types, to avoid confusion (esp. in Fig. 4) with arrow types of terms
-- 2.2: introduced K to range over types of terms and types of eliminators; adjusted Fig. 4 and related exposition accordingly
-- 2.2: clarify in the text that \Gamma \vdash \kappa: K is defined as the union of the typing relations for terms and eliminators (this avoids having to introduce new notation for the different typing judgements)

 ### Other notes

-- We elected not to distinguish the metalanguage and object language phi; to be consistent, one must also distinguish metalanguage and object language integers, which would be cumbersome.
+- We elected not to distinguish metalanguage and object language phi.
+Although we are sympathetic to the goal here, to be consistent one should also distinguish metalanguage and object language integers.
+We felt this would be cumbersome and unfamiliar, so we elected to retain the existing implicit coercion between metalanguage and object language for primitive constants (nullary or otherwise).